Interstate Compact for Adult Offender Supervision

 - Will personally be transferred to another state by their full-time employer as a condition of maintaining employment

-- If none of the above are true, an offender can have their transfer application submitted if their proposed supervisory plan would promote public and victim safety
+- If none of the above are true, a supervisee can have their transfer application submitted if their proposed supervisory plan would promote public and victim safety

 - Be a resident of the Receiving State A resident is a person who: